Trip Date: September 11-12, 1993

 Sidetrip: Triad Glacier & East Triad Col & Triad Ridge Saddle & Eldorado Peak summit (snow climb & rock scramble)

-Summit: Eldorado Peak (ascent & descent via Eldorado Glacier—East Rib—Upper Inspiration Glacier)
+Summit: Eldorado Peak (snow climb via Eldorado Glacier—East Rib—Upper Inspiration Glacier)

 Approximate Stats: 15 miles traveled; 6000 feet gained & lost.

 Craig and I headed out from the Hidden Lake Trailhead around noon on an overcast Saturday.
-He hiked up the trail to a point at Elev.
+We hiked up the trail to a point at Elev.
 5400 feet, where it begins a long southwesterly traverse across the hillside.
-There, we left the trail and hiked directly up steep meadowy slopes to 6200-foot Sibley Creek Pass, then we turned left and followed a footpath up the northern side of the pass.
+There, we left the trail and hiked directly up steep, meadowy slopes to 6200-foot Sibley Creek Pass, then we turned left and followed a footpath up the northern side of the pass.
 This footpath gained the crest of a grassy ridge leading over toward The Triad.
 A long up-and-down hike along the crest ended at a narrow, rocky col immediately below West Triad.
-We scrambled down from this col and, shortly before dark, pitched our tent on a flattish area atop the Triad Glacier.
+We scrambled down from this col and, shortly before dark, pitched our tent on a flattish area atop the Triad Glacier at about 7000 feet.

 After a frigid night, we awoke to find several inches of fresh snow blanketing the rocks and snowfield.
 Eldorado Peak was visible across Marble Creek Cirque, about 3 miles away and looking quite foreboding with its dark, snow-dusted rock.